If you want to start a new website – be it for business purposes or a personal project – there are two main paths you can take:

 Final verdict: Hiring a web developer or building a site yourself?

-Taking all of the above into account, we can sum this up like so:
+Taking all of the above into account, we can sum this up:

 Which of these describes you better?